Russian ruble slides amid sanctions – DW – 11/28/2024

 What does it say about the state of the Russian economy?

-Since Russia dramatically began ramping up defence spending, experts have warned of the dangers of its war economy overheating.
-While the country has experienced strong GDP growth and record low unemployment as a result of the spending splurge, inflationary pressures have mounted.
+Since Russia dramatically began ramping up defense spending, experts have warned of the dangers of its war economy overheating.
+While the country has experienced strong GDP growth and record-low unemployment as a result of the spending splurge, inflationary pressures have mounted.

 Russia published new data this week which underlined some of the problems.
 Amid serious labor shortages due to workers being sent to fight in Ukraine and the fact that over 1 million highly-skilled workers left Russia due to the war, real wages increased 8.4% year-on-year in September.